fxchen/frankc/2014 May/habits.md

 There are specific tactics to this:

-1. Start small, simple
+1. Start small, simple.
 1. Make it social, maximize fun.
 1. Small feedback cycles, learn, cut ruthlessly.
 1. There is no forever.
-Behaviors exist for certain time-span.
+Time-span behaviors for maximum result.

+Let me know if this type of work is useful to you.

 [1] Wiseman, Richard.
 88% of 3000 people failed in their resolutions.  http://j.mp/RFd65w *Sitenote*: Many cite this study, but seem to miss out on a specific reference.
 Culprits: WSJ (http://j.mp/1suuKo4), Wikipedia (http://j.mp/QL8Tg0), Guardian (http://j.mp/T4UcGw), Buffer (http://j.mp/1osvCvV).
-They seem to cite other news articles or contain no citation, which irks me.
+They either contain no citation or cite other news articles.

 [2] Fogg, BJ.
 Tiny Habits.
 At the time of this writing, over 24,000 have participated.
 It takes about 3 minutes per day and is a single week. http://tinyhabits.com

-[3]
+[3] Reference: Charles Duhigg, Jim Collins,BJ Fogg, Nir Eyal, Dan Pink, Jim Collins